ELeeAstro/gCMCRT/README.md

 ## k-tables and CE data

-k-tables and chemical equilibirum interpolation tables can be found here: https://drive.google.com/drive/folders/1HVa9xWK_GqOqknIErcXVszzhhztACExw?usp=sharing
+k-tables, chemical equilibirum interpolation tables and Y dwarf example can be found here: https://drive.google.com/drive/folders/1HVa9xWK_GqOqknIErcXVszzhhztACExw?usp=sharing

 CIA tables can be downloaded from HITRAN: https://hitran.org/cia/

 !
-There will be periodic updates to the k-tabls and CE interpolation tables.
+There will be periodic updates to the k-tables and CE interpolation tables.
 A more flexible option to extract data from the tables is under development.

 ## To compile